center-key/add-dist-header/README.md

    - `add-dist-header build/minimized dist`<br>
    Copy the files in the **build/minimized** folder to the **dist** folder and add comment headers.

+   - `add-dist-header build/minimized dist --all-files`<br>
+   Same as above command except that binary files, such as .png files, will also be copied over unmodified.

    - `add-dist-header build dist --no-version --delimiter=🔥`<br>
    Add comment headers but do not substitute the version number and use "🔥" as the separator in the header comment instead of "~~".